The following explains the process and criteria involved in academic accreditation.

 For Departments that are new to accreditation, or whose accreditation has lapsed, initial reviews and advisory visits are provided to assess the suitability of a programme for accreditation and to help prepare for an accreditation visit.

-The IET has joint visit protocols with the Institution of Mechanical Engineers (IMechE) and The Chartered Institute for IT (BCS) and is a member of the Engineering Accreditation Board (EAB) who facilitates joint visits.
+The IET has joint visit protocols with the Institution of Mechanical Engineers (IMechE) and The Chartered Institute for IT (BCS) and is a member of the Engineering Accreditation Board (EAB) who facilitates joint visits, where more than two professional bodies are involved.
 Visits may also be conducted alongside Internal Periodic Reviews.

 If you would like more detail on a particular process the following documents contain a summary of the process and flow chart of the steps involved:

 If you have not been accredited by the IET before or there has been a significant lapse in accreditation you will need to contact the academic accreditation team in the first instance.

 If you would like to apply for re-accreditation you can do so through ADAMS.

 A panel of trained and expert Accreditors representing both industry and academia and a member of IET staff form the panel.
 Accreditors will explore (but are not limited to) the following topics: